workos/python-django-sso-example/README.md

 ## Django Project Setup

-1. Navigate to the directory into which you want to clone this git repo.
+1. In your CLI, navigate to the directory into which you want to clone this git repo.
    ```bash
    $ cd ~/Desktop/
    ```